GoldenVee/components-library/README.md

 To configure npm to use GitHub Registry, you need to create an .npmrc file in the root of your project directory.
 Here's how to do it:

 1. Open a terminal and navigate to your project directory.
-2. Type yarn login --registry=https://npm.pkg.github.com and enter your GitHub username and Personal Access Token when prompted.
+2. Type yarn login --registry=https://npm.pkg.github.com and enter your GitHub username and Personal Access Token when prompted - You may only need a username and email.
+The login information is in Dashlane as a secure note (ask the project lead for access).

 3. Type echo "//npm.pkg.github.com/:\_authToken=${GITHUB_TOKEN}" >> .npmrc in your terminal.
 Replace GITHUB_TOKEN with your Personal Access Token.
 You will be able to find that information through Dashlane (Ask for access to "WL Component Lib Tokens")

 This will configure npm to use GitHub Registry for your project.